 Here you will find details of some current and recent projects.

 I’m part of the academic team developing the DfT-funded National Propensity to Cycle Tool (pct.bike).
 The tool identifies cycling potential (currently main-mode commuter cycling) in England under different scenarios, at both area and route-level.
 As well as being involved in model development I’ve been leading on evidence reviews and user testing.

 I’m keen to develop network-level metrics capturing the quality of the walking and cycling environment.
 I’ve been using survey and GPS data to start to look at measuring and mapping “rat-running”, as part of this.
 Another is economic impacts of cycling investment, and as part of a TfL working group I’m conducting new data analysis looking at business attitudes towards healthy streets.
 I continue to develop my work on cycling equity, with plans for a new collobarative project focusing on disabled cyclists, several papers in the peer review process on different aspects of equity, and a project focusing on experiences of new and more occasional cyclists.

-Other current funded collaborative projects involve research on cycling near misses (funded by Creative Exchange and Blaze) plus a CILT-funded project looking at bus-cycle interactions and delays, comparing sharing with separation, and building on my recent foray into agent-based traffic modelling.
-I am working with TfL on a longitudinal online survey looking at people’s feelings about their local neighbourhoods, travel attitudes and behaviour, and how (and why) these might change over time.
+Other current funded collaborative projects involve research on cycling near misses (funded by Creative Exchange and Blaze) plus a CILT-funded project looking at bus-cycle interactions and delays, with a paper due to be published later in 2017.
+I have several projects funded by TfL or London Boroughs including a current longitudinal online survey looking at people’s feelings about their local neighbourhoods, travel attitudes and behaviour, and how (and why) these might change over time.